scogswell/WLED-BLING/README.md

 * Set your wifi network
 * Set the 2D layout to 40x8 (I mean, if you want to, you don't have to unless you want to use BLING as a 2D matrix)
 * Enable the I2S microphone in Audioreactive settings.
-* have fun with your BLIN
+* have fun with your BLING